4TH STREET AND 88TH STREET NE CORRIDOR IMPROVEMENTS PROJECT

 Design Status

-30% design was completed in mid-2022, 60% design was completed in early 2024, and 100% design is underway.
+30% design was completed in mid-2022, 60% design was completed in early 2024, and 100% design was completed in 2025.
 All design work is being reviewed by the Tribes, the City of Marysville, Snohomish County and WSDOT.
-100% design review is scheduled for fall 2025.
+100% final design review was completed late 2025.

 Environmental Documentation Status